 Social Society Relapse.

-Are we headed for a total breakdown worldwide of our existing social society as we currently know it?
+Are we headed for a total breakdown worldwide of our existing human society as we currently know it?

 I am no specialist or highly schooled professor of knowledge, nope I am just an observer of people.
 I have been around for quite a while and have observed much in my years.